SteeltoeOSS/Documentation/api/v3/connectors/redis.md

 1. Optionally, add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 1. Add `DistributedRedisCache` or `ConnectionMultiplexer` to your `ServiceCollection`.

 >The Stack Exchange Redis client depends on Lua commands `EVAL` and/or `EVALSHA`.
-Lua scripting is disabled by default in many Redis tile installations on the Pivotal Platform.
+Lua scripting is disabled by default in many Redis tile installations on the TAS Platform.
 If you encounter a message similar to `StackExchange.Redis.RedisServerException: ERR unknown command EVALSHA`, you need to have Lua scripting enabled by a platform operator.

 ### Add NuGet Reference